ivanm/nft-autotool/README.md

 ## Where to start?

-A good idea would to start with a PSD containing the layers for each trait that you will be composing.
+A good idea would be to start with a PSD containing the layers for each trait that you will be composing.
 An example of **Feels Metaverse** can be found on the ``demo`` folder of this repo.

-You can use a plugin for GIMP like https://khalim19.github.io/gimp-plugin-export-layers/sections/Installation.html for making it easier to export multiple layers.
+You can then use a plugin for GIMP like https://khalim19.github.io/gimp-plugin-export-layers/sections/Installation.html for making it easier to export multiple layers.

 ## Configuration